RADIS: Remote Attestation of Distributed IoT Services

-\textbf{Our Contribution:} In this paper, we propose RADIS, a remote attestation protocol for distributed IoT services.
-The contributions of this paper are threefold: \begin{itemize} \item We highlight the need for a distributed services attestation. \item We define the required security properties for a distributed IoT service setting, and describe the adversary model. \item We present a remote attestation protocol that ensures the integrity of all the services involved in the execution of a distributed IoT service. \end{itemize}
+\textbf{Our Contribution:} The contributions of this paper are threefold: \begin{itemize} \item We highlight the need for the attestation of distributed IoT services by demonstrating that a compromised service in a distributed IoT service can induce malicious behavior on genuine services. \item We define the required security properties for distributed IoT services and describe the adversary model. \item We present RADIS, a remote attestation protocol for distributed IoT services and provide the performance evaluation. \end{itemize}

-\textbf{Outline:} The rest of the paper is organized as follows.
-In Section \ref{sec:related_works}, we provide an overview of the current state-of-the-art remote attestation approaches and provide a comparison with our work.
-We describe the problem in Section \ref{sec:problem_setting} while in Section \ref{sec:system_model} we present the system model.
-In Section \ref{sec:adversary_model}, we describe the adversary model and define the required security properties.
-We introduce the preliminary concepts in Section \ref{sec:preliminaries} and provide our protocol details in Section \ref{sec:solution_description}.
-Finally, we provide qualitative evaluation in Section \ref{sec:evaluation} and the paper concludes in Section \ref{sec:conclusions}.
+\textbf{Outline:} The remainder of the paper is organized as follows.
+In \autoref{sec:related_works}, we provide an overview of the current state-of-the-art remote attestation approaches and provide a comparison with our work.
+We describe the problem in \autoref{sec:radis_problem_setting}.
+In \autoref{section:radis_system_model}, we present the system model, and in \autoref{section:radis_adversary_model}, we describe the adversary model and the required security properties.
+We introduce the preliminary concepts in \autoref{section:radis_preliminaries} and provide our protocol details in \autoref{section:radis_solution_description}.
+The evaluation of protocol is shown in \autoref{section:radis_evaluation} and security analysis in \autoref{section:radis_security_analysis}.
+Finally, the paper concludes in \autoref{section:radis_conclusions}.